devcode1981/File-Provider-Storage/doc/howto/prometheus.md

 ## View Performance metrics

-Go to **Pipelines ➔ Environments** then click on an Environment.
+Go to **Operations ➔ Environments** then click on an Environment.
 You should see a new button appearing that looks like a chart.
 Click on it to view the metrics.

 It may take 30-60 seconds for the Prometheus server to get a few sets of data points.